kisvegabor/lvgl_fork/README.md

 ~200–300kB flash, and a buffer size of 1/10 of the screen for rendering.

-**Wide adoption**: Chip vendors (like NXP, Espressif, Renesas, and so on), RTOS projects (Zephyr, NuttX, etc.), and board manufacturers (Riverdi, Seeed Studio, VIEWE, Elecrow, etc.) all integreted LVGL alredy.
+**Wide adoption**: Chip vendors (like NXP, Espressif, Renesas, and so on), RTOS projects (Zephyr, NuttX, etc.), and board manufacturers (Riverdi, Seeed Studio, VIEWE, Elecrow, etc.) have all integrated LVGL already.
 If a development board has a display, it's very likely the vendor offers LVGL support too.

-**Professional tools**: Insted of writing C code, you can hugely speed up and simplify the UI development by using [LVGL Pro](#lvgl-pro), a complete toolkit with Editor, Figma integration, Online viewer and CLI.
+**Professional tools**: Instead of writing C code, you can hugely speed up and simplify UI development by using [LVGL Pro](#lvgl-pro), a complete toolkit with Editor, Figma integration, Online Viewer, and CLI.
 It exports pure LVGL C code from XML, with no extra runtime or hidden magic.
-It's free for non comemrtial use and evaluation.
+It's free for non-commercial use and evaluation.

 **To get started**, browse the [Examples](#examples), spin up a [Simulator project](https://lvgl.io/docs/open/integration/pc), explore the [Online Viewer](https://viewer.lvgl.io/) of LVGL Pro, compile and run a UI in a window in [LVGL Pro](https://lvgl.io/docs/pro/integration/simulator) with one click, or dive into our AI-ready [Docs](https://lvgl.io/docs/open).
 Just click [**Ask AI**](https://lvgl.io/docs/open) and ask anything!